UA denies appeal of medical pot researcher's firing

-The downtown UA Phoenix Medical Campus psychiatrist says thousands of veterans return from overseas who suffer with the mental disorder.
-But Dr. Sue Sisley says there's virtually no research on how marijuana could help with their symptoms.
+The downtown UA Phoenix Medical Campus psychiatrist said thousands of veterans return from overseas who suffer with the mental disorder.
+But Sisley said there's virtually no research on how marijuana could help with their symptoms.

 "It's in the pipeline waiting in limbo until we can persuade NIDA to sell us the study drug and the DEA to give us a permit so we're allowed to store the drug on campus," said Sisley.

-Strand says American universities are losing the global competition in this kind of research.
+Strand said American universities are losing the global competition in this kind of research.

-"If medical schools are forbidden from doing this, we're really missing out in advances in medical science," he said.
+"If medical schools are forbidden from doing this, we're really missing out in advances in medical science," Strand said.

 Reviewers from the Health and Human Services Department blocking Sisley at this point say there was substantial concern over this study and its use of "drug naive" participants.

 The drug is classified by the Drug Enforcement Agency as a "Schedule 1" drug, putting it in the same category as heroin, LSD and ecstasy.
 The drug is defined by the agency as a high potential for abuse.